jacebrowning/gitman/docs/extras/bundled-application.md

 ## Binary Build

-To build the self contained GitMan binary use:
+To build the self contained Gitman binary use:

 ```sh
 $ make exe
 ```

-By default this call installs the [PyInstaller](https://www.pyinstaller.org/) pip-Package as part of the GitMan virtual environment.
+By default this call installs the [PyInstaller](https://www.pyinstaller.org/) pip-Package as part of the Gitman virtual environment.

 The build output is located in the `dist` folder.